Lecrapouille/gdcef/addons/gdcef/doc/detailsdesign.md

 ![CEFnode](doc/scenegraph/cef.png)

-**Beware:** In Linux you will have to write something like:
+**Beware:** In Linux, you will have to write something like:
 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/your/path/gdcef/examples/build
 ```

-to make you system finds shared libraries such as `libcef.so`.
+to make your system finds shared libraries such as `libcef.so`.